rigbetellabs/tortoisebot_mini/README.md

 ### 2.5 Connection:

-Once code is Successfully uploaded, disconnect the USB Cable and connect the DC Jack of Battery to Motor Driver Board. <br>
+Once code is Successfully uploaded, disconnect the USB Cable and connect the DC Jack of Battery to the Board . <br>
 DO NOT TURN ON THE ROBOT YET!

 ## 3. Demo: